svdoever/svdoever.github.io/src/pages/XM_Cloud_PowerShell_And_Remoting.md

 So for now I created a file `C:\p\AcmeXMCloud-latest\src\platform\App_Config\Include\zzz\zzz_all.config` with the required configuration changes that I want.

 There is a good reason why I create all configuration changes in a single file.
 I have a neat trick to apply these changes directly in the PowerShell ISE so I don't have to do a build and deploy, and can test my changes in a matter of seconds, instead of waiting 10+ minutes.
-But more on that in a later blog post.
+See the blog post [XM Cloud - use PowerShell ISE to test configuration changes](https://www.sergevandenoever.nl/Sitecore_XM_using_PowerShell_ISE_to_test_configurations/) for more information.

 Make sure that the file is correctly in the Visual Studio tree.
 Otherwise, it will not be correctly deployed in the build and deploy: